-Pamela practises in all areas of criminal defence, including serious crime and offences alleging violence (attempted murder, section 18 and section 20 offences), drugs, firearms, robbery, animal welfare, abuse of process submissions and confiscation.
+Pamela practises in all areas of criminal defence, including serious crime and offences alleging violence (attempted murder, section 18 and section 20 offences), drugs offences, firearms offences, and cases involving animal welfare.
+She has experience of abuse of process submissions and of confiscation proceedings.
 She has appeared before the Court of Appeal on numerous occasions.
-She has significant experience in public order law and offences arising out of protests, having represented miners during the 1980s, anti-poll tax and anti-war protestors more recently.
+She has significant experience in public order law and offences arising out of protests, having represented miners during the 1980s, anti poll tax in the 1990s and anti war protestors more recently.
 She has been noted for dealing with difficult and sensitive cases over the years.
 She has been led in cases ranging from murder to confiscation and RIPA and been both led junior and junior alone in the High Court in dangerous dogs cases.

 Dangerous dogs & animal welfare

 Pamela has extensive experience in dangerous dogs law and has appeared, been consulted, and advised in numerous cases since the ‘draconian’ Dangerous Dogs Act 1991 was first enacted.
 Her work in this area involves both criminal (section 1 breed type, section 3 aggravated and non-aggravated offences) and civil proceedings (Dogs Act 1871).